Skip to content

 I bet it’s feeling neglected, so it’s not fair to the journal either.

-Are the covers so pretty that you think it deserves to be in a hall of fame rather than filled with your art?
+Are the covers so pretty that you think they deserve to be in a hall of fame rather than filled with your art?

 Maybe if you use the cover to inspire the look of your pages, you’ll come up with interesting ideas.